BoNing-Gu/ADIA-Lab-Structural-Break/README.md

 ![ADIA LAB STRUCTRAL BREAK](figs/ADIA_LAB_STRUCTRAL_BREAK.png)

+> `experiment/` is the experimental pipeline for ML methods, `submit_onlinetrain.ipynb` is the notebook used to submit online-trained models (LB AUC 88.60%).
+In addition, `UTime.py` and `PatchCrossEncoder.py` are attempts using DL methods (with poor CV scores).

 ## 1. Core Philosophy

 This workflow is tailored for fast-paced data science competitions, with the core principles of **rapid iteration** and **result traceability**.
 When used with git, it ensures that every experiment's feature set and model can be versioned, rolled back, and shared.